sunnykim298/Homepage_Sunny/README.md

 <!-- <img align="left" src="./homepage_photo.JPG" width="150" /> -->

 Hello, My name is Sunny (Sungyoung) Kim, a second-year Master’s student in Data Science at the Korea Advanced Institute of Science and Technology (KAIST).
 Before joining graduate school, I studied B.A.
-Mathematics at the University of Cambridge and worked as a Data & Analytics Consultant at Ernst & Young.
+Mathematics at the University of Cambridge and worked as a Data & Analytics Consultant at Ernst & Young. <br>
 <a href="./SunnyKim_CV_vF.pdf" target="_blank" rel="noopener noreferrer"> Curriculum Vitae </a>

 My research interests are Deep/Reinforcement learning and Dynamical Systems, with a focus on understanding artificial neural networks' learning in the control theoretic perspective.